Saint Patrick's Battalion: Formation and early engagements

 Present in the Mexican Army for the battles of Palo Alto and Resaca de la Palma were the Legión de Extranjeros (Legion of Foreigners); the men who would later make up the core of the Saint Patrick's battalion.
 Meanwhile, deserters were abandoning General Taylor's army on the Rio Grande.
 Riley and "a company of 48 Irishmen" manned Mexican artillery at the Siege of Fort Texas, which took place concurrently to the two other battles.
 Martin Tritschler, German Mexican and a Captain at the Battle of Cerro Gordo, is attributed with convincing a large number of German soldiers to defect from the U.S. occupying forces in Puebla, Puebla.

 The first major engagement of the Saint Patrick's Battalion, as a recognised Mexican unit, was as an artillery battery in the Battle of Monterrey of 21 September 1846.
 Popularly they were called Los Colorados by the Mexicans because of their ruddy, sun-burnt complexions and red hair color.
-They were commanded by John Riley, an Irish artilleryman and veteran non-commissioned officer of the British Army, who possibly arrived in Canada in 1843 whilst serving in the British Army (the assertion that he served as a Sergeant in the 66th (Berkshire) Regiment of Foot, is known to be inaccurate) going on to join the U.S. Army in Michigan in September 1845.
+They were commanded by John Riley, an Irishman who had previously served in the British Army as a non-commissioned officer and possibly arrived in Canada in 1843 whilst serving in his British unit (the assertion that Riley was a sergeant in the 66th (Berkshire) Regiment of Foot is known to be inaccurate).
+Riley went on to join the U.S. Army in Michigan in September 1845.
 He deserted in Matamoros in April 1846.
 Upon meeting Mexican forces he was initially given the Officer rank of Lieutenant by General Pedro de Ampudia.

 At the battle of Monterrey the San Patricios proved their artillery skills by causing the deaths of many American soldiers, and they are credited with defeating two to three separate assaults into the heart of the city.
 Among their targets were companies led by such officers as Braxton Bragg, many of whose soldiers would end up in their own ranks later in the war.
 Their tenacity, however, did not affect the Mexican commanders' decision to capitulate and abandon the position.

 Following the engagement at Monterrey, the San Patricios grew in number, by some estimates reaching an enlistment of over 700 men.
 Forces re-assembled at San Luis Potosí and they had their distinct green silk flag embroidered there.